manoelcampos/xml2lua/README.md

 # LuaXML-0.0.5 [![MIT license](http://img.shields.io/badge/license-MIT-brightgreen.svg)](http://opensource.org/licenses/MIT)

 LuaXML is XML parser written entirely in Lua which doesn't depend on any external C/C++ library.
-There is an homonymous LuaXML module which relies on some C libraries and is available [here](https://github.com/LuaDist/luaxml).
+It isn't to be confused with the homonymous LuaXML module that relies on some C libraries and is available [here](https://github.com/LuaDist/luaxml).

-This version was adapted to work with Lua 5 and can be used in Lua application, including interactive Digital Television [Ginga NCL applications](http://gingancl.org.br/en) for the [Brazilian Digital Television System](http://forumsbtvd.org.br)
+This version was adapted to work with Lua 5 and can be used in Lua applications, including interactive Digital Television [Ginga NCL applications](http://gingancl.org.br/en) for the [Brazilian Digital Television System](http://forumsbtvd.org.br)
 (worldwide known as [ISDB-T International or ISDB-Tb](https://en.wikipedia.org/wiki/ISDB-T_International)) and [H.761 ITU-T recommendation](https://www.itu.int/rec/T-REC-H.761).